 Lenders look at rental properties differently than your primary residence.
 They usually want a larger down payment and charge higher interest rates on the mortgage to make up for the risk.
 You’re more likely to default on a home you don’t live in than the one you do, especially if you have financial trouble.

-Before you buy a rental property, make sure you have the money saved for a down payment, a contingency plan if you lose your tenants and have to cover the mortgage payment and other housing costs yourself, and a plan to manage the property.
+Before you buy a second home as a rental property, make sure you have the money saved for a down payment, a contingency plan if you lose your tenants and have to cover the mortgage payment and other housing costs yourself, and a plan to manage the property.
 Will you hire a property management company or do it yourself?

 Is buying a house to rent out a good idea?